dosbox-staging/dosbox-staging/scripts/build.md

 `./dosbox-staging/src/`.

 The build script records the prior build type and will clean if needed between builds.
-To manually remove all intermediate obect files and ephemeral auto-tools outputs, run `make distclean`.
+To manually remove all intermediate object files and ephemeral auto-tools outputs, run `make distclean`.

 To additionally remove all files except for the repository files, use `git clean -fdx`.